MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 Before enabling provisioning or SSO to an application with existing users, you should check to ensure that users are matching, and investigate and resolve those that did not match.

-## Determining if there are users that did not match
+## Determine if there are users in the application that did not match

 If you have already determined the list of users in the application which do not match those in Microsoft Entra ID, then continue in the next section.